 Greetings from Black River Falls, an old river town that traces its roots to 1838 and the arrival of lumbermen from Massachusetts and New York.
 Those first settlers encountered the Ho-chunk people who traced their origins to the Green Bay region.
 We live with the legacy of that early history today.

-After 41 years of teaching high school history and politics, 30 in the BRF School District, I am pivoting to the world of virtual teaching starting in the fall of 2020 through UW-Green Bay’s Dual Enrollment Access Academy.
+After 41 years of teaching high school history and politics, 30 in the BRF School District, I pivoted to the world of virtual teaching starting in the fall of 2020 through UW-Green Bay’s Dual Enrollment Access Academy.
 This is a continuation of work I have been doing for the past 7 years as an adjunct instructor with UW-GB’s First Nations Studies Department.
 For the next year, I will continue to coordinate the Falls History Project and coach distance runners.
 In addition, I will continue as an active contributor to Wisconsin First Nations, a web-site devoted to advancing the cause of First Nations studies in our state.

 I graduated from West Fargo High School in North Dakota in 1975 and earned a B.A. in History and Coaching Minor from Concordia College in Moorhead, Minnesota in 1979.
 I also earned a Master’s Degree from Minnesota State University Moorhead in 1985 with an emphasis on American History.
 I taught in Appleton High School in Minnesota and West Fargo High School in North Dakota prior to coming to Wisconsin in the fall of 1990.

 This page reflects my areas of interest related to history and teaching.
 Thanks for the visit and please contact me if you have questions.